Caleb-Leavell/Jatui/README.md

 ## Get Started

-This library is currently in **beta**, and while it's stable and tested, it's missing some features (logging, warnings, a robust toString, a couple factory methods/classes) and thorough documentation.
+This library is currently in **beta**, and while it's stable and tested, it's missing the last few features (Password Input, toString cleanup, thorough documentation).
 However, it is still usable and useful, so feel free to use it if you'd like! (note, this library will be added to Maven Central once it's fully released)

-**Note:** This library requires Jansi as a dependency
+**Note:** This library requires both Jansi and slf4j as a dependency

 Here's a simple "Hello, World!" app to get started: